art1c0/load.js/README.md

 	load.jsonp ( url [, callback] [, async] )

 	load.ajax ( url [, callback] [, async] )

 Callback are called in "load" scope, except for AJAX where they called in "XMLHttpRequest" scope in order to access it through "this" from callback function.

 All methods return "load" object in order to support methods chaining.

+### Attribute "data-load"

 Attribute "data-load" is found via "src" attribute of the script tag, using "load.js" as file name.

 If you change the file name from "load.js" to another, or if you include "load.js" code into another file, then "data-load" attribute will not be found and thus loaded.

-To handle that you can use an "id" attribute for the script tag with value "load.js", then "data-load" will be found via "id" attribute:
+To handle that you can use an "id" attribute for the script tag with value "load.js", then "data-load" will be found using "id" attribute:

 	<script type="text/javascript" src="file-with-load.js-code" data-load="app/init" id="load.js"></script>